Adith967/Secret_Santa/README.md

 - Randomly assigns each participant a Secret Santa.
 - Prevents anyone from picking themselves.
 - Simple, colorful Christmas-themed design with falling snow.
-- Works completely in the browser — no setup needed.
+- Works completely in the browser — no setup need

 ---